dwmkerr/sharpshell/README.md

 ### Icon Overlay Handlers

 Shell Icon Overlay Handlers can be really useful.
 They let you display an icon overlay over shell objects to provide extra information.
-Programs like Dropbox use these overlays to show whether icons are synchronised or not.
+Programs like Dropbox use these overlays to show whether files are synchronised or not.

 ![Shell Icon Overlay Handler Screenshot](https://raw.github.com/dwmkerr/sharpshell/master/Assets/Screenshots/overlayhandler.png)